-A child in a rear-facing child restraint can be seriously injured or killed if the right front passenger's air bag inflates, even if your vehicle has reduced-force frontal air bags.
-This is because the back of the rear-facing child restraint would be very close to the inflating air bag.
+A child in a rear-facing child restraint can be seriously injured if the right front passenger's air bag inflates even though your vehicle has reduced-force frontal air bags.
+This is because the back of a rear-facing child restraint would be very close to the inflating air bag.
 Always secure a rear-facing child restraint in the rear seat.